flaxsearch/BioSolr/sequence/README.md

 </requestHandler>
 ```

+Note that, to include the list of join ids returned by the external source in the SOLR results (likely for debug purposes), the value 'join_ids' may be specified in the "results" parameter.

 ### XJoinQParserPlugin

 This query parser plugin constructs a query from the results of the external searches, and is based on the TermsQParserPlugin.
 It takes the following local parameters: